Missing large

 Anyway I wrote a polite letter to Lynn Johnston at the time, expressing my disagreement with her decision, and she wrote a kind letter back, illustrated with drawings of the characters.
 Despite what she has said elsewhere, she wrote in the letter that if she had known the Oklahoma City terrorist bombing would happen right before the strip run, she woudn’t have done it (not a connection I had mentioned in my letter to her, but an interesting take from her perspective).

-8. almost 4 years ago on Doonesbury
+8. over 4 years ago on Doonesbury

 More of a printed-page gag.
 Doesn’t really work on Doonesbury.com, or as a stand-alone web page on GoComics or WaPo.